 - Avoiding Canopy Collisions - 4th March 2018

 - Canopy Body Position - 21st March 2016

-I founded the Safe Flight School of Canopy Piloting in 2004 and have been teaching canopy control professionally since then.
+I have been teaching Canopy Piloting professionally since 2004.
 I have taught widely across Europe in the civilian and military markets.
-At the start of 2009, I joined the Performance Designs Factory Team and have continued to coach professionally with the team.
+At the start of 2009, I joined Flight-1 and the Performance Designs Factory Team.